ddnosh/android-tiny-log/README.md

 1. switch to log to console or not;
 2. switch to log to file or not;
 3. click the log to jump to the code position automatically;
-4. log to file by size;
+4. log to file by customized size;
 5. output content can be encrypted;

 ### Technology
 1. Desing Pattern
-    1. static
+    1. Singleton Pattern
 2. Skill Point
     1. ExecutorService
     2. synchronized